BudddyDudeGuy/Night-City-Refined/README.md

 2. Click the login button for nexus to link your account to nexus so all the mods may be downloaded

-3. Select install from disk
+3. Select install from disk and set the target modlist path to my modlist file (insert name)

 4. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

-4. You can also set the download location to where you please.
+4. Set the download path where you please I recomend leaving the downloads location in a downloads folders in the same spot as the install location.

-6. Press the play arrow to begin the download and install
+6. Press the play arrow to begin the download and install.

 ## Updating the Modlist